 In the past few years, this has changed, perhaps as a combination of the larger volumes of emails coming into smaller operations, along with more reasonably-priced multimedia-capable solutions becoming available to this market.
-The result is that 31% of respondents from sub-50 seat contact centres state that they use a formally-blended environment, rather than an ad-hoc approach, with 35% of large contact centres doing so.
+The result is that 30% of respondents from sub-50 seat contact centres state that they use a formally-blended environment, rather than an ad-hoc approach, with only 11% of large contact centres doing so.
+Larger operations are far more likely to have dedicated teams of multimedia-only agents.

-Figure 89: Methods of multimedia blending

-The following chart seems to indicate that a formalised blending environment, such as a universal queue, has a beneficial effect on email response times.
-Respondents using a formal blended environment report that 22% of emails are handled within 1 hour, with a further 46% being dealt with inside a day.
-The overall proportions of emails being dealt with in a single day is similar regardless of whether a universal queue or an ad-hoc approach is taken.
-It seems from these statistics that universal queue is more likely to increase the chances of an email being answered very rapidly, as there is likely to be a similar and significant number of email requests that will take longer than 24 hours to be resolved, regardless of the initial queuing and routing mechanism used.
+The following chart indicates that a formalised blending environment, such as a universal queue, has a beneficial effect on email response times.
+Respondents using a formal blended environment report that 32% of emails are handled within 1 hour, around twice the rate that operations using either ad hoc blending or dedicated email agents report.

+It seems from these statistics that the universal queue is more likely to increase the chances of an email being answered very rapidly.
+There is likely to be a similar and significant number of email requests that will take longer than 24 hours to be resolved, regardless of the initial queuing and routing mechanism used, as all contact centres will receive a certain proportion of emails which will require complex handling over a number of days.

+In a formal, blended environment Ad-hoc, when call volumes lessen Not applicable - we have dedicated email-only agents

-Figure 90: The effect of Universal Queues on average email handling time
+Figure 99: The effect of Universal Queues on average email handling time